 - Replacing the marked vectors with the vector-median [Astola et al., 1990] of the remaining vectors.
-As the frames containing the retreating boundary problem tend to contain noisy vectors, this was found to be unpredictable.
-An example of this method is shown in Fig. 7.20a. - Replacing the detected vectors with new vectors generated using an affine model of the previous frame's vectors.
-Whilst this tends to give more suitable magnitudes than the previous method, the affine fit often ends up with vectors which point a seemingly wrong direction.
-This method is illustrated in Fig. 7.20b. - Replacing the detected vectors with new vectors generated by interpolating the previous frame's vectors onto the marked vector positions.
+As the frames containing the retreating boundary problem tend to contain noisy vectors, this was found to be unpredictable. - Replacing the detected vectors with new vectors generated using an affine model of the previous frame's vectors.
+Whilst this tends to give more suitable magnitudes than the previous method, the affine fit often ends up with vectors which seem to point wrong direction. - Replacing the detected vectors with new vectors generated by interpolating the previous frame's vectors onto the marked vector positions.
 This was carried out using both standard interpolation and regularisation.
 This gives good results provided the previous frame's vectors are reasonable.
-For this reason, processing should be done on a frame by frame basis.
-The result of the interpolated case can be seen in Fig. 7.20c.
+For this reason, processing should be done on a frame by frame basis. - Replacing all of the vectors in the frame with the previous frame's interpolated vectors.
+This is an effective way of getting smooth vectors over the entire boundary, provided the previous frame's vectors are smooth.